 The need for a physician in the Mentawai Island was announced at the 1953 Asian Conference in New Delhi by the National Spiritual Assembly of Australia and New Zealand for fulfilling its goal.
 Rahmát and his wife sold all their worldly belongings and set out as pioneers and arrived at the Island of Muara Sibert in February, 1954.
 The Guardian declared them Knights of Bahá’u’lláh.
 Rahmát was employed by the Indonesian Ministry of Health, given a permanent residence visa; and, by some kind of miracle, he was assigned to Mentawai Island.

 The native inhabitants of Mentawai Island had no previous medical care and practically all of them were suffering from tropical diseases Rahmát’s field of specialty being preventive medicine, he set out to develop a systematic method of eradicating malaria and other diseases.
 He not only was teaching the Faith, but improving the physical lives of the inhabitants.
-He loved those tattooed natives as though they were his dearest kin.
 He often participated in their native healer’s ceremonies, being careful not to interfere with their practices.
 He even wore the ritual paint on his face before examining a patient.
 He taught them basic hygiene and soon, they sought his advice and guidance in every kind of matter.
 The number of native Bahá’ís increased and he helped them build new villages to include his newly introduced sanitation concepts and a Bahá’í Center.
 The native burial rituals gave way to those of the Bahá’í law.

 Rahmát often would travel into the interior jungle on foot or along streams, waist deep in the water and mud, enduring blood-sucking leaches, traveling for days and sleeping on a mat on the ground.
 He contracted the most severe strain of tropical malaria.
 The only communications with the outside world was a government mail-boat every six to eight weeks.
 If he received a letter from the Guardian, he would become enthralled and his spirits sustained for the next two months.
 His greatest joy was when a few of the natives residing in the villages he visited became Bahá’ís.